kovrigo/eloquentjs/server/_03-controllerless.md

 There are a couple of differences from the set of routes handled by a native Laravel `Route::resource()`.

-1. Trivially, the `create` and `edit` actions - which would normally display a form to the user - do not exist in *EloquentJs*.
+1. Trivially, the `create` and `edit` actions - which would normally display a form to the user - do not exist.
 2. Less obviously, two new actions `updateAll` and `destroyAll` are introduced.
 These enable write queries against multiple records at once, for example `Eloquent.Post.where(<something>).update({ visible: false })`.